nesi/perf-training/_lessons/python-scatter/01-profiling.md

 The *cProfile* tool only times function calls.
 This is a good first step to find hotspots in your code (and often this is enough by itself).
 However, in some cases knowing that a particular function takes a lot of time is not particularly helpful.
-For example, it could be a very long function.
+For example, it could be a very long function with multiple loops and computations.

 With *line_profiler* you have to explicitly tell it which functions you would like to be profiled, by modifying the source code slightly.
 Then